-The river provides a source of pleasure for many, through recreation and engagement with nature along several miles of walking and biking trails.
+The river provides a source of pleasure for many, through recreation and engagement with nature along more than 100 miles of walking and biking trails.
 It is a source of community pride, with thousands of local volunteers supporting its care and maintenance every year.